 “High-speed scanners will damage your photos” – This is a case of comparing old information and applying it to modern technology.
-High speed scanners are designed to move you photo over the scanner rather than the scanner moving under the glass in flatbed scanner.
+High-speed scanners are designed to move your photos over the scanner rather than the scanner moving under the glass in a flatbed scanner.
 This means your photo is transported through the scanner and people equate moving parts with possible damage.
-In truth, the only time we have seen photos damaged is if arrives that way.
+One of the only times we have seen photos damaged is if arrives that way.
 Poor packing of boxes where the box gets crushed during shipping, customers rubber banding photos together so tight the rubber band cuts into the photos and old age are bigger culprits of damage to photos than any of our scanners.
-We are so confident that your photos won’t get damaged during scanning that if, by some random chance, something were to happen due to our scanner, we will digitally restore that damaged photo and make a new print for you.
+We are so confident that your photos won’t get damaged during scanning that if by some random chance, something were to happen due to our scanner, we will digitally restore that damaged photo and make a new print for you.
 Wonder how many times we have had to do that?
 Zero.

 “High-speed scanners cause streaks” – The drawback to high-speed scanners is that unlike flatbed scanners, the scanning glass cannot be cleaned as easy which is typically the cause of someone seeing a streak or line in their scanned image.
 Companies that don’t clean their scanners or that don’t monitor scans will routinely return scans with these flaws however our photo technicians watch every scan to monitor for lines and streaks.
 If they see them, they stop the scanner, clean the glass, delete the bad scans and rescan those images again so they are nice and clean for you.
 This adds time to the scanning process but we think you are worth it. 🙂